faizanzafar40/Intro-to-Programming-in-Python/README.md

 # Intro-to-Programming-in-Python

-To make the learn and writing code easy
+Learning to write code was never this easy!

-## Tutorial Outline
+## Tutorial Description

-I have drafted this beginner's tutorial for introduction to Python.
-I believe in learning with practice and thus have included scripts and programs to individually explain basic and Intermediate concepts.
+I have drafted this beginner's tutorial for introduction to programming in python, targeted for anyone looking to learn programming and python from scratch.
+I believe in learning with practice and thus have included several scripts and programs to individually explain basic and intermediate concepts.
+Moreover, a total of 8 presentations are included which cover all basic programming concepts, so do refer to them when starting out.

 ## Tutorial Outline